 In fact, I think majority (if not all) veterinary practitioners would advise against using protein powder for dogs, and switch to normal dog food instead.
 They will recommend that you increase your dog’s protein intake through his everyday diet, which is very simple (and cheaper) to do.

-Dog protein powder can potentially cause harmful side effects and can be very dangerous, according to PetMD.
+Dog protein powder can potentially cause harmful side effects and can be very dangerous, per PetMD.

 Also, in the case of Gorilla Max Dog Protein Powder, they show on the bag a hugely muscular pit bull which is very stereotypical, and can lead to people using it for the wrong purpose (dog fighting, anyone?)